JansiSabharwal05/Numbers-Prediction/README.md

-This is an ML Project used for Number Recognition.
+This is an ML Project used for Number Recognition and its Prediction.